EDITH96929/EDITH96929/README.md

 ## 🚀 About Me

 I'm a passionate developer, always learning and experimenting with new technologies.
-Currently diving into **AI/ML**, and working on **web development** projects.
+Currently pursing my mca at centurion University 🎓

 ## 🛠️ Languages & Tools